 The middle section of the Project View provides the project status history, with the date and time that a given state was last updated.
-The available states for a project are described in the project life cycle diagram (see appendix) and are as follows:
+The available states for a project are described in the project life cycle diagram (see appendix).
+The ones displayed in the PI view are as follows:

-- · Phase1Submitted: Proposal has been submitted by PI via the OT - Rejected: Proposal rejected and will not be considered in the list of possible projects to be observed, either because it was deemed technically infeasible, or because it was a duplicate of a higher ranked proposal - Approved: Proposal not rejected and can be considered for observations (whether or not it will be observed will depend on the proposal grade and science rank; see Proposers Guide for details) - Phase2Submitted: All SBs in proposals have been generated and submitted to the archive as part of the Phase2 process - Ready: Project is ready for execution at the telescope (set by ALMA staff as part of the phase2 process)
+- Phase1Submitted: Proposal has been submitted by PI via the OT - Reviewed: Proposal has been reviewed by an international committee.
+Whether or not the proposal will be observe will depend on the proposal grade and science rank; see Proposers Guide for details. - Phase2Submitted: All SBs in proposals have been generated and submitted to the archive as part of the Phase2 process - Ready: Project is ready for execution at the telescope (set by ALMA staff as part of the phase2 process) - InProgress: Project has been partially observed - Broken: There is a problem with the project, which needs to be corrected by ALMA staff (and possibly re-approved by the PI) - Repaired: A formerly broken project has been corrected and resubmitted

-- InProgress: Project has been partially observed - Broken: There is a problem with the project, which needs to be corrected by ALMA staff (and possibly re-approved by the PI) - Repaired: A formerly broken project has been corrected and resubmitted - · Completed: All OUSs in the project have been delivered to the PI - Observing TimedOut: Project is no longer eligible for additional observations, either because it met the user-specified goals or because the observing season ended
+- Completed: All OUSs in the project have been delivered to the PI - Observing TimedOut: Project is no longer eligible for additional observations, either because it met the user-specified goals or because the observing season ended